How to Install Upflush Toilet And Shower? The Ultimate Guide!

 How Do You Mount an Upflush Toilet

 An upflush toilet, also known as a macerating toilet, is a type of sewage system that is commonly used in homes where the sewer line is not easily accessible.
 Unlike a traditional gravity-fed sewage system, an upflush toilet uses a small pump to force wastewater up through the piping and into the sewer line.
-One of the biggest benefits of an upflush toilet is that it can be installed almost anywhere in your home, even if the sewer line is not easily accessible.
+One of the biggest benefits of an upflush toilet is that it can install almost anywhere in your home, even if the sewer line is not easily accessible.

 Another benefit is that it requires very little maintenance and can handle large volumes of waste with ease.
 If you’re thinking about installing an upflush toilet in your home, here’s what you need to know about how they work and how to properly install one.
 How Does an Upflush Toilet Work?

 An upflush toilet works by using a small pump to force wastewater from the bowl through the piping and into the sewer line.
-The pump is activat when you flush the toilet and It will continue to run until all of the water has been pumped out of the bowl.
+The pump is activat when you flush the toilet and It will continue to run until all of the water has pumped out of the bowl.
 Most upflush toilets have two different types of pumps: a primary pump that handles most of the workload and a backup pump that kicks in when needed.

 How to install an upflush toilet SANIFLO, part of my How to build a basement bathroom series 4 of 4